Diadochi: The Successors of Alexander the Great & Their Wars

 After the great battle of Issus in 333 BCE, Antigonus fought remnants of the Persian army and was left behind by Alexander to secure Phrygia.
 When Alexander died, Antigonus maintained his influence over Phrygia and kept expanding his domain until he became the strategos (general) of Asia after Perdiccas’ death and under Antipater’s regency.

 During the next decades, Antigonus proved the most ambitious and powerful of the Diadochi.
 He took Babylon from Seleucus and kept fighting for influence over Asia, the Aegean, and Greece.
-At the same time his son, Demetrius was evolving into a great general.
+At the same time his son, Demetrius, was evolving into a great general.
 Antigonus was the only one actively seeking to reunite Alexander’s empire.

 Seeing his power growing, the other Macedonian generals formed a coalition against him.
 In 314 BCE, Cassander, Lysimachus, Ptolemy, and Seleucus moved against Antigonus.
 The ensuing war was chaotic.
-Its aftermath saw Antigonus reaching the peak of his power while at the same time recognizing that Seleucus would from now on take the Eastern part of Asia from Babylon all the way to the Indus river.
+Its aftermath saw Antigonus reaching the peak of his power while at the same time recognizing that Seleucus would from now on take the Eastern part of Asia from Babylon all the way to the Indus River.

 In 311 Antigonus controlled Greece, Asia Minor, Syria, Phoenicia, and a great part of Mesopotamia.
 After this period, Antigonus kept fighting against the remaining dynasts and quite often against all of them at the same time.
-The war between the Diadochi continued until the battle of Ipsos in 301 BCE.
+The war between the Diadochi continued until the battle of Ipsus in 301 BCE.
 There Antigonus lost his life and Demetrius, who was now called the Poliorcetes for the novel siege methods he used during the siege Rhodes in 302 BCE, fled.

-The Legacy Of Antigonus
+The Legacy of Antigonus

 antigonus-ii-diadochi-coin